Rushcliffe blue bins - What's allowed and what's not

 BUT

-- No take-away pizza boxes - too contaminated with food to be recycled, but theoretically they can be composted, as per shredded paper.
+No take-away containers.
+This includes pizza boxes, which are too contaminated with food to be recycled, but theoretically they can be composted, as per shredded paper.

 Plastic bottles & containers are allowed, including their plastic lids or caps, although we have also have drop-off points for the caps which earn money for charities.
 This now includes all yoghurt pots but remove any paper labels.